Magnetized tori with magnetic polarization around Kerr black holes: Variable angular momentum discs: Conditions for the appearance of a local maximum of

-This equation defines the region of the parameter space that allows for the existence of a local extremum of the magnetisation function $\beta_{\mathrm{m}}$ within the disc.
+This equation defines the region of the parameter space that allows for the existence of a local extremum of the magnetization function $\beta_{\mathrm{m}}$ within the disk.
 To show that the previous expression yields indeed a maximum of the function, we can write the radial derivative of $\beta_{\mathrm{m}}$ as